jayleekr/cps_code_space/README.md

 ## About this repo

-Archives of miscelleneous stuffs of CPC lectures such as, lecture notes, homework code, or whatever
+Archives of miscelleneous stuffs of CPS lectures such as, lecture notes, homework code, or whatever